Search

 Villa Medici is hosting the Italian premiere of the film Nino (2025) by French director Pauline Loquès.
 Having been screened at various festivals, including the Cannes Film Festival, the Rome Film Festival and the Warsaw Film Festival, and having been nominated for a César Award for Best First Film, the film is now being shown in Rome.

-The screening will be presented by Pauline Loquès and the film’s lead actor, Théodore Pellerin, who recently won the César Award for Most Promising Actor for his role in Nino.
+The screening will be presented by Pauline Loquès and the film’s lead actor, Théodore Pellerin, who won the Rising Star award at Cannes and the César for Best Newcomer for this performance.

 Director: Pauline Loquès